DHTMLX/docs-diagram/docs/guides/integrations/svelte_integration.md

 ### Step 1.
 Package installation

-Download the [**trial Diagram Editor package**](guides/diagram_editor/initialization.md#installing-diagram-editor-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial Diagram Editor is available 30 days only.
+Download the [**trial Diagram Editor package**](guides/diagram_editor/initialization.md#installing-diagram-editor-via-npm-or-yarn) and follow the steps mentioned in the README file.
+Note that the trial Diagram Editor is available for 30 days only.

 ### Step 2.
 Component creation

-Now you need to create a Svelte component, to add Diagram Editor into the application.
+Now you need to create a Svelte component to add Diagram Editor into the application.
 Let's create a new file in the ***src/*** directory and name it ***DiagramEditor.svelte***.

 #### Importing source files